What does having a red door mean?

 In early America, a red door was always a sign of welcome to the passing horse and buggy traveler.

 Some say they were a sign of a safe house on the Underground Railroad.

 Apparently, the color of your front door says something about the home owners.

 Red door means the home within is a vibrant place, full of life, energy, and excitement.

 They sure do look pretty.
-In fact my friend loves my pantry door so much she asked if I would come paint hers:) You bet I will!
+In fact my friend loves my pantry door so much she asked if I would come paint hers:)

 Have a great weekend everyone!

 Perhaps you have known other reasons for having a red door.
 I would love to hear about them.